-Prof Thad Metz hails from the United States, where he received his PhD from Cornell University in 1997.
-He first visited South Africa in 1999 and relocated there in 2004, first lecturing at Wits and later UJ.
+Professor Thaddeus Metz hails from the United States, where he received his PhD from Cornell University in 1997.
+He first visited South Africa in 1999 and relocated there in 2004, initially lecturing at Wits and later UJ.
 He joined the University of Pretoria in 2020.

-Prof Metz has published 250+ scholarly books, chapters, and articles (abstracts are here).
-Many of them take an analytic approach to African morality, the meaning of life, the nature of mental health, the point of a university, the role of a legal system, and a range of other topics in value theory and moral-political philosophy.
+Prof Metz has published more than 300 scholarly books, chapters, and articles.
+Many of them take an analytic approach to the meaning of life, philosophy of religion, African morality, human rights, biomedical ethics, the proper function of a legal system, the role of a university, and a range of related topics in value theory and moral-political philosophy.